bw-math/bw-math/source/assignments/problems/statistics/05_CONFIDENCE.rst

 		iii.
 99%

 	d.
-Draw three Normal curves for the mean zoomies sampling distribution.
+Draw three Normal curves for the sampling distribution of the sample mean of exam times.
 For each confidence level in *part b*, label the critical values on the horizontal axis of one of the graphs.
 Shade in the area that corresponds to the given confidence level on that graph.

 	e.
 Using the graphs from *part d*, write a few sentences interpretting the calculated values from *part c*.